Low energy excitations in a long prism geometry: testing the lower critical dimension of the Ising spin glass

-Rather than the standard cubic geometry, we shall choose a rectangular right prism in $D$ spatial dimensions.
-We name $M$ the prism length along the $D$-th dimension, and $L$ the size along the first $D-1$ space dimensions ($M$ will eventually be sent to $\infty$ at fixed $L$, see Fig.~\ref{fig:clusters} and \footnote{This is one of the geometries employed by Brezin in his investigation of Finite Size Scaling at the critical temperature $T_\text{c}$~\cite{brezin:82}.}).
-Consider now a temperature below the critical one, $T<T_\text{c}$, and impose mutually incongruent boundary conditions at the end planes of the prism, $x_D=0$ and $x_D=M-1$.
-In the case of a ferromagnetic Heisenberg model, for instance, we could impose that the spins at $x_D=0$ align with some direction.
-In contrast, the spins at $x_D=M-1$ align with another direction twisted by an angle $\varphi$.
-The twist causes an excess of free-energy $\Delta F$ that scales with both system sizes as
+Consider now a non-zero temperature below the critical one, $0<T<T_\text{c}$, and impose mutually incongruent boundary conditions at the end planes of the prism along the longitudinal direction, $x_D=0$ and $x_D=M-1$.
+In the case of a ferromagnetic model, for instance, we could impose that the spins at $x_D=0$ and those at $x_D=M-1$ align in opposite directions.
+The twist causes an excess of free energy $\Delta F$ that scales with both system sizes as

-where the exponent $b$ is problem-specific and does not depend on the dimensions.
-For the Heisenberg ferromagnet $b=1$ for all $D$~\footnote{Because every pair of consecutive planes contributes an excess free-energy $\sim [\varphi/(M-1)]^2 L^{D-1}$ and there are $M-1$ pairs of consecutive planes ---writing $M$ or $M-1$ is irrelevant in asymptotic expansions such as Eq.~\eqref{eq:scaling-1}.}.
-An important goal of this work will be to confirm that $b$ is $D$-independent for spin glasses as well (see also Ref.~\cite{maiorano:18}).
-Under this simplifying assumption, $b$ can be computed in Mean Field Theory, which yields $b=3/2$~\cite{franz:94}.

-Both the lower critical dimension $D_{\text{lc}}$ and the characteristic length for the decay of correlations along the $D$-th dimension follow from Eq.~\eqref{eq:scaling-1}.
-Let us first consider $D_{\text{lc}}$ by setting $M=L$.
-A low-temperature ordered phase occurs only if $\Delta F\sim L^{D-1-b}$ diverges for large $L$, which requires $D>D_{\text{lc}}=1+b$.
-If we take the longitudinal size $M\to\infty$ instead, Wilson's Renormalization Group (RG)~\cite{wilson:75,parisi:88} suggests that the long-distance behavior is ruled by an effective one-dimensional Hamiltonian (the precise form of the effective Hamiltonian is a delicate issue).
-One-dimensionality implies that the correlations decay as $\text{e}^{-x_D/\xi(L)}$.
-To estimate the scaling of the correlation length $\xi(L)$ as a function of $L$, we simply put $M=\xi(L)$ in Eq.~\eqref{eq:scaling-1} and require $\Delta F\sim L^0$~\footnote{The probability that the order parameter differs significantly in the two planes $x_D=n$ and $x_D=n+d$ is $\text{e}^{-\Delta F(L, M=d)}$.}.
-One straightforwardly obtains